alvin-kent028/DevOps-BrainBytes-Solutions-Group4/docs/testing.md

 - The original backend tests expected an `app` export and chat routes that were not present in the current server entry point.
 - The frontend tests referenced missing `Chat` and `ChatInput` components, so lightweight test-friendly components had to be added.
 - The repository did not include ESLint configuration or a GitHub Actions workflow, so both had to be added before the submission evidence could be collected.
+- The repo initially had no screenshot artifacts, so the submission guide now includes placeholders for you to link the captured evidence.

 ## Evidence To Capture For Submission